 County officials, the Columbia Association (CA), the Howard Hughes Corp. and many others still struggle with finding ways to provide affordable housing for even middle income teachers, cops and residents without the federal housing subsidies that fostered Columbia’s housing mix in its early years.
 Attracted to the new town’s cheapest housing, many minorities sacrifice much to buy and rent in Columbia for its better schools, or use their Section 8 vouchers.

 The housing bubble of the early 2000s followed by the housing bust in the Great Recession did not help the cause to make living here affordable.

 The turmoil in retailing has been going on for decades.
 Columbia’s village centers were once dominated by small merchants and supermarkets, some of them locally owned.
-(Giant, once dominant in the region, is now part of a Belgian corporation.)
+(Giant, once dominant in the region, is now part of a CORRECTION Dutch corporation.)
 All of them are threatened by discount grocers and warehouse stores, like Wal-Mart and Costco.
 The original Columbia supermarkets were not built large enough for all the special services the modern chains needed to add.

 The biggest changes are in the regional shopping malls that Rouse pioneered, that helped to kill the downtown department stores that once flourished in big cities till their customers moved to the suburbs.

 Urban historian Howard Gillette wrote that Columbia has been “described, accurately enough, as a city built around a shopping mall.”
 Rouse rejected the advice of his own planners to locate the mall near I-95.
 He envisioned it central to the town, as Columbia’s Main Street.
 In its first decade, it was full of local merchants and community activities.